(De)-regularized Maximum Mean Discrepancy Gradient Flow: Time-discretized flow

 The particular choice of $\lambda_n$ above minimizes the sum of the approximation error and time-discretization error presented in \eqref{eq:KL_descent_1}.
 This optimal choice indicates that $\lambda_n$ should shrink towards $0$ as $\chi^2(\mu_n\|\pi)$ decreases along $\dmmd$ gradient descent: at the early stages of the scheme, it is desirable to have a larger $\lambda_n$, corresponding to a smoother objective functional and enabling larger step sizes; then as $\dmmd$ gradient descent iterates $\mu_n$ get closer to $\pi$, a smaller $\lambda_n$ enables the scheme to operate closer to the $\chi^2$ flow regime, which metrizes a stronger topology and can better witness the difference between $\mu_n$ and $\pi$.
 Additionally, as the potential $V$ becomes less smooth, i.e., $\beta$ gets larger, then $\lambda_n$ should also increase to account for the loss of smoothness from $V$.
 Unlike the $\dmmd$ descent in \Cref{subsec:time_dis}, since the Wasserstein gradient updating $\mu_n$ comes from a different $\dmmd$ at each iteration, the adaptive scheme of \eqref{eq:adaptive_time_discretized_flow} constitutes a significant departure from related works in Wasserstein gradient descent \citep{glaser2021kale, arbel2019maximum, korba2021kernel, hertrich2023generative, hertrich2023wasserstein, chewi2020svgd}.

 \begin{rem}[Adaptive kernel] Recent applications of MMD-based generative modeling algorithms with adaptive kernels (in particular, time-dependent kernel hyperparameters) demonstrate improved empirical performance over fixed kernels in both Wasserstein gradient flow on $\mmd$~\citep{galashov2024deep} and generative adversarial networks with an $\mmd$ critic~\citep{li2017mmd,arbel2018gradient}: the latter can be related to gradient flow on the critic where $\mu_n$ is restricted to the output of a generator network \citep[see e.g.][]{franceschi2023unifying}.
-As the $\dmmd$ is an $\mmd$ with a regularized kernel $\tilde{k}$ that depends on $\lambda_n$, the Adaptive $\dmmd$ Descent thus falls into the former category. \citet[Proposition 3.1]{galashov2024deep} demonstrate faster convergence for $\mmd$ gradient flow with an adaptive kernel, for the parametric setting of Gaussian distributions $\pi$ and $\mu_t$.
+As the $\dmmd$ is an $\mmd$ with a regularized kernel $\tilde{k}$ that depends on $\lambda_n$, the Adaptive $\dmmd$ Descent thus falls into the former category. \citet[Proposition 3.1]{galashov2024deep} demonstrates faster convergence for $\mmd$ gradient flow with an adaptive kernel, for the parametric setting of Gaussian distributions $\pi$ and $\mu_t$.
 Our analysis is the first to prove theoretically that adaptive kernels can result in improved convergence for more general nonparametric settings.
-We believe that theoretical analysis of adaptivity by varying other hyperparameters (such as the kernel bandwidth for RBF kernels) remains an interesting avenue for future work. \end{rem}
+We believe that the theoretical analysis of adaptivity by varying other hyperparameters (such as the kernel bandwidth for RBF kernels) remains an interesting avenue for future work. \end{rem}

-By leveraging the quasi descent lemma in KL divergence in \Cref{prop:descent_lemma_KL}, we are able to establish the following theorem which provides a near-global convergence result of the Adaptive $\dmmd$ gradient descent iterates in KL divergence.
+By leveraging the quasi-descent lemma in KL divergence in \Cref{prop:descent_lemma_KL}, we are able to establish the following theorem, which provides a near-global convergence result of the Adaptive $\dmmd$ gradient descent iterates in KL divergence.